artilatw/docs/matrix900/Matrix-900 News.md

 Measuring just 45x166x120mm, the Matrix-900’s compact size supports both DIN rail and wall-mount installation.
 Its upright design not only saves space but also simplifies cable management and antenna adjustments, making it an ideal fit for various industrial environments.

 ### More Infomation
 The Matrix-900 is set to officially launch in Q4.
-For detailed specifications and more information, please refer to the links provided.
-[Datasheet](datasheet.md)
+For detailed specifications and more information, please refer to the [Datasheet (draft)](datasheet.md).

 With the Matrix-900, Artila Electronics continues to push the boundaries of IIoT innovation, offering a versatile and high-performance solution tailored for the AI-driven industrial landscape.